If you can, think back to life before the internet came to the masses.

 With automation, business leaders can do more to improve performance in less time than they used to.
 Enterprise performance management software is available to almost all company sizes, and can work to any company’s advantage.
 Pennington: “The benefit [of technology] is that it provides a more efficient and effective tool for capturing and sharing information.
 Performance management technology will continue to evolve to match the needs and preferences of users.”

 From Dr. Islam: “Technology also allows for easier collection of data.
 An employee can now receive more feedback from more sources than ever before.
 Technology now allows for a more objective view of actual performance on a project, and this can result in more effective behavior change.
 Technology also improves the record keeping of performance feedback so more effective follow-up can result.”

 It comes down to these two things.
 If you have relationships with the people you work with, positive growth in performance will happen.
 As Borysenko puts it, “Really smart companies are going to understand it’s about managers developing real relationships with their team and empowering them every single week to see the progress they’re making and what’s possible in the future.”

 Or as Pennington put it, “Forms and technology are the tools, not the goal.
 The goal of performance management is to build superior performance for the individual and organization.
 That happens best when leaders take an active interest in people.”
+It happens when performance reviews are continuous and ongoing.
 There’s simply no way around it.